Star Trek homeSkip to main content

 However, this is not to say that my first adventures with the Protostar were handled like the confident Dal R'El; they were much more akin to Gwyndala or 'Gwyn,' who came onto the scene entirely skeptical.
 I was growing cocky in my knowledge of a fictional future, worried that this show targeted audiences around the age of 6, and up would spoon-feed me the lore I had learned "the hard way."

-Instead I found the characters and the crew I was so desperately reaching for in The Next Generation and beyond.
-A group of wildly different (and literally alien) characters shown throughout the universe — but ones that resembled me and acted like me — acting like the kids and teenagers they are.
-What differs Prodigy from the installments that came before is that these kids are here to stay; they can't get swept under the rug as victims of the plot if they are the plot.
+Instead I found the characters and the crew I was so desperately reaching for in and beyond.
+A group of wildly different (and literally alien) characters shown throughout the universe — but ones that resembled me and acted like me — acting like the kids and teenagers they are. is that these kids are here to stay; they can't get swept under the rug as victims of the plot if they are the plot.

 Dal confidently holds on his phaser while Rok-Tahk, Jankom Pog, and Gwyn are apprehensive on Star Trek: Prodigy 'Let Sleeping Borg Lie'